PicnicSupermarket/dbt-score/docs/create_rules.md

 ### Filtering rules

 Custom and standard rules can be configured to have filters.
-Filters allow models or sources to be ignored by one or multiple rules if the item doesn't satisfy the filter criteria.
+Filters allow a dbt entity to be ignored by one or multiple rules if the item doesn't satisfy the filter criteria.

 Filters are created using the same discovery mechanism and interface as custom rules, except they do not accept parameters.
 Similar to Python's built-in